Arthur Conan Doyle: Sporting career

 In 1901, Doyle was one of three judges for the world's first major bodybuilding competition, which was organised by the "Father of Bodybuilding", Eugen Sandow.
 The event was held in London's Royal Albert Hall.
 The other two judges were the sculptor Sir Charles Lawes-Wittewronge and Eugen Sandow himself.

 Doyle was an amateur boxer.
 In 1909, he was invited to referee the James Jeffries–Jack Johnson heavyweight championship fight in Reno, Nevada.
 Doyle wrote: "I was much inclined to accept ... though my friends pictured me as winding up with a revolver at one ear and a razor at the other.
 However, the distance and my engagements presented a final bar."

 Also a keen golfer, Doyle was elected captain of the Crowborough Beacon Golf Club in Sussex for 1910.
 He had moved to Little Windlesham house in Crowborough with Jean Leckie, his second wife, and resided there with his family from 1907 until his death in July 1930.

-He entered the English Amateur Billiards Championship in 1913.
+Doyle entered the English Amateur Billiards Championship in 1913.
 While living in Switzerland, Doyle became interested in skiing, which was relatively unknown in Switzerland at the time.
 He wrote an article, "An Alpine Pass on 'Ski" for the December 1894 issue of The Strand Magazine, in which he described his experiences with skiing and the beautiful alpine scenery that could be seen in the process.
 The article popularised the activity and began the long association between Switzerland and skiing.